ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/reference-architecture-pattern-ROKS-resiliency.md

 ## Design scope
 {: #design-scope}

-Following the [Architecture Framework](/docs/architecture-framework?topic=architecture-framework-taxonomy), pattern-name covers design considerations and architecture decisions for the following aspects and domains:
+Following the [Architecture Framework](/docs/architecture-framework?topic=architecture-framework-taxonomy), this pattern covers the design considerations and architecture decisions for the following aspects and domains:

 - Compute: Bare Metal and Virtual infrastructure
 - Storage: Primary, Backup, Archive, and Migration